The "handedness" of language: Directional symmetry breaking of sign usage in words: Methods

-where $S_i = (\Sigma_{j=1}^i x_j) / (\Sigma_{j=1}^N x_j)$ is the cumulative fraction of the variable with $S_0 = 0$ and $S_N = 1$, while $P_c = \Sigma_{j=1}^i P(x_j)$ is the cumulative probability of $x$ with $P_c (x_0)=0$ and $P_c (x_N)=1$.
-For a given set of inscriptions, we obtain the cumulative probability distributions $P_c^{(L)}$ and $P_c^{(R)}$ for signs occurring in the left and right terminal positions, respectively, and use Eq.~\ref{ginieqn} to compute the corresponding Gini indices $G_L$ and $G_R$ (considering only the signs which have non-zero probability of occurrence at those positions).
-The normalized difference between these two values, $\Delta G = 2 (G_L - G_R)/(G_L + G_R)$, provides a measure for the asymmetry in the distribution of sign frequencies at the left and right terminal positions of the sequences.
+where $P_c (x_i) = \Sigma_{j=1}^i P(x_j)$ is the cumulative probability of $x$ with $P_c (x_0)=0$ and $P_c (x_N)=1$.
+For a given set of inscriptions, we estimate the cumulative probability distributions $P_c^{(L)}$ and $P_c^{(R)}$ for the signs $x_i$ occurring in the left and right terminal positions, respectively, and use Eq.~\ref{ginieqn} to compute the corresponding estimated Gini indices $G_L$ and $G_R$.
+The normalized difference between these two values,

+provides a measure for the asymmetry in the distribution of sign frequencies at the left and right terminal positions of the sequences.

 {\bf Estimating information entropy.} Apart from Gini index, we have used a measure based on information or Shannon entropy for quantifying the nature of the inequality of sign usage distributions at left and right terminal positions in a sequence.
 As entropy measures the unpredictability of information generated from a source, it can be used to characterize the underlying distribution of any process that produces a discrete sequence of symbols (chosen from a set of $N$ possible ones) and is defined as